 Iron Age: Period covering the last 1800 years, when new people brought a new way of life to southern Africa.
 They established settled villages, cultivated domestic crops such as sorghum, millet and beans, and they herded cattle as well as sheep and goats.
-As they produced their own iron tools, archaeologists call this the Iron Age.
+These people, according to archaeological evidence, spoke early variations of the Bantu Language.
+Because they produced their own iron tools, archaeologists call this the Iron Age.

-Early Iron Age AD 200 - AD 900

-Middle Iron Age AD 900 - AD 1300

-Late Iron Age AD 1300 - AD 1830
+Early Iron Age AD 200 - AD 900 Middle Iron Age AD 900 - AD 1300 Late Iron Age AD 1300 - AD 1830